Home Compare PNR vs WEIR.L

 Pentair vs The Weir Group: Which Stock Looks Stronger in 2026?

-Pentair holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
-The Weir still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Pentair carrying a narrow edge on stability.
+The Weir still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (PNR: Russell 1000, WEIR.L: STOXX 600).
+Peer scores are normalised within each company's primary universe (PNR: S&P 500, WEIR.L: STOXX 600).

 INDUSTRY COMPARISON